 As part of New York’s 2020 budget, a new fertility insurance law mandates some insurance plans to cover in vitro fertilization (IVF), which is the most common and effective form of Assisted Reproductive Technology (ART).
 IVF and other treatment methods involve manipulating sperm, eggs and embryos outside the body.
 Also, all private insurance plans must cover medically necessary egg freezing.

 According to the CDC, a total 72,913 babies were born in the U.S. in 2015 because of ART.

-Your study should include exactly what benefits are covered, and what is excluded or restricted regarding infertility diagnosis and treatment.
+You should know exactly what benefits are covered, and what is excluded or restricted regarding infertility diagnosis and treatment.
 If you are dealing with your employer’s health plan, you should be able to get a Summary Plan Description (SPD) from your administrator.

 Once your diagnosis is established and a treatment plan outlined for your personal situation, you should consult with the billing department to discuss your financial obligations and how to pay them.
-If you have little or no insurance coverage, loans are available through CapexMD or ARC, firms that offer loans specifically for infertility treatments.
+If you have little or no insurance coverage, loans are available through CapexMD or ARC.
+These are companies that offer loans specifically for infertility treatments.